Nivalyx/osu-wiki/wiki/Tournaments/IntlConvertCup/2024/en.md

    - The winner of the `!roll` gets to determine who gets the first pick and the second ban.
    - The loser of the `!roll` gets the opposite by default.
    - This rule does not apply in the Qualifier lobbies.
-2. Each player has to **ban one beatmap** (on the Round of 16) and **two beatmaps** (from the Quarterfinals onwards) from the corresponding mappool.
-These beatmaps will not be allowed to be picked by any player during the entire match.
+2. Each team has to **ban one beatmap** from the corresponding mappool.
+These beatmaps will not be allowed to be picked by any team during the entire match.
    - Barring the tiebreaker, there are no restrictions as to which maps may and may not be banned in a match.
    - Banning does not apply in the Qualifier lobbies.
 3. **There will be no warm-up beatmaps to be played in the multiplayer lobby**.
 Players who are looking to warm up before the match are expected to do so by their own before the match commences.